tron-nile-testnet/nile-testnet/README.md

 # What's java-tron-nile-testnet?

 Java-tron-nile-testnet is a project for developers to quickly access the tron nile testnet and use the tron nile testnet.

+# Community

+[Nile Testnet status](https://nileex.io/status/getStatusPage) is Tron's Nile testnet official website.
+You can find resources for quick access to the Nile testnet.

+[Nile Testnet faucet](https://nileex.io/join/getJoinPage) is the faucet for the Nile Testnet.
+You can claim test coins on this page.

 # Building the source